Weekdays 5:30am – 10am

 Overeasy, Sunday: 7 – 11am and pm

 A proud Hoosier (and Westfield Shamrock) alum, Brad Holtz started in radio at “The Buzzard” (WNAP/Indy), where he first ran into Paul Mendenhall.
 He strolled over to the “independent” world of WTTS several years later and has never looked back.
-On the weekends -or late in the afternoon when he can duck out- Brad can be found on the golf course, in the Rathskeller Biergarten when it’s warm, or likely IN the Rathskeller when it’s not.
-His random interests include Colts football, golf (playing, watching and wagering), gin n’ tonics, Vegas excursions, wine & cheese sampling, Talking Heads and Stones records, and searching for the perfect (free) downtown parking space.
+On the weekends -or late in the afternoon when he can duck out- Brad can be found on the golf course, in the Rathskeller Biergarten when it’s warm, or more-than-likely IN the Rathskeller when it’s not.
+Hobbies include golf (playing & watching), Colts & NFL football, Vegas excursions, wine & cheese sampling, Talking Heads and Stones records, and chasing around Albert and Rusty, a rather bizarre combination of dogs (a sweet, gentle Weimaraner and a Miniature Daschund with a real attitude problem).

 Indy Underground, Monday: 8pm-9pm